lenonk/virtual-desktop-bar/README.md

 # Virtual Desktop Bar

-This is an applet for KDE Plasma panel (or Latte Dock) that lets you switch between virtual desktops and also invoke some actions to dynamically manage them in a convenient way.
+This is an applet for KDE Plasma panel that lets you switch between virtual desktops and also invoke some actions to dynamically manage them in a convenient way.
 In order to do it, you can use the mouse, the context menu or user-defined keyboard shortcuts.
 There are also some extra features related to virtual desktops.

+This branch is a fork of the excellent virtual-desktop-bar plasmoid for Plasma 5 and X11.
+This version is updated to work with Plasma 6 and Wayland.
+I have no idea whether or not it works on X11.
+It probably should, but it's untested.
+It almost certainly will not work with Plasma 5, that's untested too, but there are other forks out there for that.

 The plasmoid displays virtual desktops as text labels with indicators in various styles.
 That means there's no graphical icons and window previews like in the Plasma's default Pager applet.
 Although the intention is to keep it simple, the applet has several configuration options regarding its behavior and visuals.
 These should be more than enough for desktop customization enthusiasts and folks at [/r/unixporn](https://reddit.com/r/unixporn) who want to make their panels aesthetic.